edgedb/edgedb-js/docs/generation.rst

   $ npx edgeql-js           # npm users
   $ yarn edgeql-js          # yarn users

-You'll see something like this.
+You'll see something similar to this.
+(The first line will differ depending on whether you are using TypeScript or plain JavaScript.)

 .. code-block:: bash